 We’ve always had the option to donate our time and money to local charities or clean up a local park.
 These are wonderful and should keep our attention, but they’re largely reactive.
 What I’m proposing is a way for you to proactively play a role in creating a newer, cooler, more innovative, and more delicious version of the place you’re already proud of.
 You have the ability to level up your city, fueling the ideas you believe in.

 Local investing can take you from community helper to community hero.
-It’s not just a new tool for improving your town, it’s a virtual superpower, giving you the ability to build businesses with the click of a button. (and the transfer of $100)
+It’s not just a new tool for improving your town, it’s a virtual superpower, giving you the ability to build businesses and fund real estate projects with the click of a button.

-That entrepreneur down the street, poised to create jobs and world class products while putting your town on the map?
+That developer or entrepreneur down the street, poised to create jobs and world-class spaces while putting your town on the map?
 They need capital to make it happen.
 You can now fund those dreams and help propel their potential.
-You have a say in what businesses launch in your city.
+You have a say in what gets built in your city.
 But as we’ve been told countless times, your vote doesn’t count unless you use it.
 Funding is no different.

 To be clear, this is a call to act.
 The power to financially invest in your hometown is in your hands.
 The choice to place your bet on local companies or sit on the sidelines is up to you.
 Having a say in the future of your city starts with making a choice to jump in.